CentreForDigitalHumanities/tscan/README.md

 To facilitate installation, T-Scan is included as an extra option in [LaMachine](https://proycon.github.io/LaMachine)

-We strongly recommend to use [LaMachine](https://proycon.github.io/LaMachine) to install tscan.
+We strongly recommend to use [LaMachine](https://proycon.github.io/LaMachine) to install T-Scan.
 In addition, T-Scan also uses Alpino, which is also included in LaMachine.

-To install T-scan in an existing LaMachine environment you may need to adapt your installation manifest, as it is **not** included by default:
+To install T-Scan in an existing LaMachine environment you may need to adapt your installation manifest, as it is **not** included by default:

     (lamachine)$ lamachine-update --edit